Australian Health Practitioner Regulation Agency - Thinking about having cosmetic surgery?

 • the recovery period and any restrictions or additional treatment you will require

-• total cost including details of deposits required and payment dates, refund of deposits, payments for follow-up care and possible further costs for revision surgery or additional treatment, and
+• total cost including details of deposits required and payment dates, refund of deposits, payments for follow-up care and possible further costs for revision surgery or additional treatment

 • the complaints process and how to make a complaint.

-You should be given the opportunity before the surgery to ask any questions or seek extra information from your practitioner.
+You should be given the opportunity before the surgery to ask any questions or seek extra information from your doctor.

-For major cosmetic surgery, there should be a cooling off period (of at least seven days) after you give consent, before you have the procedure.
+There must be a cooling-off period (of at least seven days) after you give consent, before you book the surgery (or pay).